 If you’re looking for a great way to store soiled litter until you take it to your trash can, the Litter Genie is also a pretty economical product to keep the smell and look of feces and urine contained.

 Getting in the habit

 With the new year officially here, it’s time to change, became the best pet owner you can be and develop new habits.
 Your cat needs you to help it be healthy and happy.
 There’s no better time than now.
-Here’s to cleaner litter boxes in 2019!
+Here’s to cleaner litter boxes for all cats in the future!